awsiuk/cisco-acl-parser/README.md

 2. conversion of hosts to /32
 3. conversion of masks into prefixes
 4. converrsion of objects into actuall ports or addresses
-5. handle remark and add content of it to the description field
+5. handle remark and add content of it to the description field of a policy
 6. cover standard ACLs